lsaravia/CriticalGlobalForest/Appendices.md

 ## Gif Animations

-**Gif Animations of a forest model percolation**: These are animations of a simple contact process in which an occupied site (green) represent forest.
+**Gif Animations of a forest model percolation**: These are animations showing the subcritical, critical, and super critical states.
+We use a a simple contact process in which an occupied site (green) represent forest.
 The largest forest patch is represented in black and empty sites are white.
 The simulations were made with a lattice of 256x256, the exponent of the power law dispersal kernel was 2.18, and $\lambda=c/e$ has the following values, 2 for the subcritical state, 2.5 near the critical state, and 5 for the supercritical state.
 File PercolationAnimations.zip, available at figshare <http://dx.doi.org/10.6084/m9.figshare.4263905>

-**Gif Animations of largest patch**: These show the temporal dynamics of the two largest patchs for all the regions studied at a coarse resolution.
-File LargestPatchAnimations.zip, available at figshare <http://dx.doi.org/10.6084/m9.figshare.4263905>
+**Gif Animations of largest patches**: These show the temporal dynamics of the two largest patches for all the regions studied at a coarse resolution (2 km pixel).
+File **LargestPatchAnimations.zip**, available at figshare <http://dx.doi.org/10.6084/m9.figshare.4263905>